SilverMonkeyGmbH/v5_docs/Installation.rst

   .. image:: _static/SQLServerInstallation_09.png

+  See: :doc:`/KnowledgeBase/KB00020_SIM-SQL_DB-Rights/index` to see how to create the Silver Monkey service account necessary for the DB connection.

 Website Files
 ----------------------------
 Copy the basic configuration of the website to the specified path on the web application server: